CHAITANYA-2002/WEB-DEV/Projects/readme.md

    ```

 2. **Select a Project**:
-   - Navigate to the specific project folder you want to explore (e.g., `cd Project1_StaticSite`).
+   - Navigate to the specific project folder you wish to run (e.g., `TechiePedia`):
-   - Open the `index.html` file in your web browser:
      ```bash
+     cd TechiePedia
+     ```
+   - Open the `index.html` file in your preferred web browser:
+     ```bash
      open index.html
      ```

+3. **Local Development**:
-   - Alternatively, use a local development server for a better experience:
+   - For a better development experience, use a local server such as VS Code’s Live Server extension:
      ```bash
      code .  # Open in VS Code
      # Use Live Server extension to launch the project
      ```

-3. **Modify and Experiment**:
-   - Edit the HTML, CSS, or JavaScript files to learn, customize, or experiment with the project.

 ---